librarianrafia/cv/index.md

 ## Currently

 Rafia Mirza is currently a Digital Scholarship Librarian at SMU.
 She helps provide research and instructional support for students and faculty who are interested in digital scholarship projects.
-She did graduate coursework in American studies at the University of Minnesota, received her MSI from the University of Michigan, and is in the process of obtaining a Master of Science in Data Science from SMU.
+She did graduate coursework in American Studies at the University of Minnesota, received her MSI from the University of Michigan, and her MSDS from SMU.

 ### Research interests

 Her research focuses on digital humanities, library pedagogy, project planning and infrastructure in libraries as well as race, gender and labor in librarianship.

 ## Education
-`2023- Present` __Southern Methodist University (Dallas, TX)__
+`2023- 2025` __Southern Methodist University (Dallas, TX)__
 - MSDS (Master of Science in Data Science).
- - Expected completion in Spring 2025.
+- Machine Learning & Artificial Intelligence Specialization.

 `2008` __University of Michigan, School of Information (Ann Arbor, MI)__
 - MSI (Master of Science in Information).